matrix-org/node-purple/appservice/README.md

    - AppService forwards message to remote user.
    Replies:
     - Remote user responds to message.
-    - AppService forwards to matrix room. (which?
-All of them if >1 matrix user tried to speak to this remote user?
-Only the latest user (clobbering?))
+    - AppService forwards to all matrix rooms who have the @network_ user in them.

   Remote network initiated:
    - TODO